swamishiju/TAH25/Electrical/app.md

 ## General Questionnaire

-1. India as a country is famously plagued with headache inducing traffic.
-As an 18 year long Banglore resident I couldn't agree more.
+1. India as a country is famously plagued with headache-inducing traffic.
+As someone who has lived in Banglore for 18 years, I couldn't agree more.
 The metro system in Banglore has over the years managed to control this issue to a large extent.
-I have come to see the hyperloop system as a for the lack of a better word mordern iteration of the concept of metroes.
+I have come to see the hyperloop system as a for the lack of a better word modern iteration of the concept of metroes.
-India as a country is rapidly developing and transport infrastructure needs to grow to meet this demand.
-A properly implemented Hyperloop is in a good place to provide a novel solution to this growing demand.
-The lost productivity due to traffic jams are in the order of billions per annum, lessening commute time would also increase general productivity.
-An economically designed hyperloop model could after the initial capital and maintainance still effectively create a positive outcome on the economy.
+India is rapidly developing country and transport infrastructure needs to grow to meet the ever growing demand.
+An economically implemented Hyperloop is in a good place to provide a novel solution to this growing demand.
+The lost productivity due to traffic jams is in the order of billions per annum, lessening commute time would also increase general productivity.
+An economically designed hyperloop model could after the initial capital and maintenance still effectively create a significant positive outcome for the economy.
+Not to mention the effect it would have in lowering vehicular emissions.
+If a complete hyperloop network were to be setup across the country and if it can reduce pollution on the order of EVs now on a larger scale it would be tremendous.

-    In conclusion I think the hyperloop would be a novel solution to modern transportation issues and it is feasible since it would pay off within a reasonable time span.
-The success of the first line would create demand for more hyperloop lines and this process will create the new market and a subsequent "race" for hyperloop innovation.
+    In conclusion, I think the hyperloop would be a novel solution to modern transportation issues and it is feasible since I believe it likely bring more focus on innovation in transportation.
+The success of the first line would create demand for more hyperloop lines and this process compounds and will create a new market and a subsequent "race" for hyperloop innovation very possibly on a global scale.

 2.

 3. I want to work on the PCB and embedded software aspects of the Electrical Subsystem.
 I am passionate about low-level programming and working close to hardware.

 4.

 5. I am a DC in Math Club wokring on a 3D rendering mini-project and a DC is Programming Club under the CPP dev vertical.
 I can dedicate 18-20 hours a week comfortably and maybe 2-3 more hours depending on the week.